 Affiliate links provided – see my full disclosure here!

 Related Keto Posts:

 Breakfast: Keto Smoothie – I’m admittedly not an avocado fan, but this recipe from Wholesome Yum has strawberries also, which I love.
 And avocados are great options for keto so I’m giving this one a go this week!
-I’m omitting a sweetener and using my favorite protein powder to add more sweet flavor.
+I’m omitting a sweetener and using my favorite protein powder to add a more sweet flavor.
 Plus, the added protein will keep me feeling full longer.

-Lunch: Deli meat roll ups with provolone cheese with a spinach salad – 3 cups of spinach, 1/2 cup tomatoes, cheese, and red wine vinegar
+Lunch: Deli meat roll-ups with provolone cheese with a spinach salad – 3 cups of spinach, 1/2 cup tomatoes, cheese, and red wine vinegar

 Dinner: Keto Garlic Chicken – this recipe from Gimme Delicious is phenomenal!!
 This is one the whole family will love too.

 Breakfast: Keto Taco Breakfast Skillet – I’m changing up the traditional breakfast casserole that I love and adding some new taco flavors this week with this recipe from Peace, Love, and Low Carb

 Dinner: Caesar salad, meatballs (I buy the frozen kind) but make sure to use a no sugar added marinara or make your own.

 Breakfast: 2 egg omelet with spinach, tomatoes, and cheese